CGastrell/express-tile-cache/README.md

 An easy way to understand this is with an example:

-[OpenStreetMaps handles tiles](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) in a non standard way.
+[OpenStreetMaps handles tiles](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) in a non (TMS) standard way.
 It accomodates to the grid in the same way that [Google Maps do](https://alastaira.wordpress.com/2011/07/06/converting-tms-tile-coordinates-to-googlebingosm-tile-coordinates/): the Y tile grid is inverted.
 So, a TileSource for OSM would look like:

 ```javascript
 var osm = {